By John Nightwolf

 Rhythm Section Dynamics

-From an audio(aural) perspective the bass drum and the bass guitar compliment each other in several ways, the bass drum has a very hard knee (sharp attack) and a rapid decay (quick fade) while the bass guitar has a softer knee than the bass drum, but a longer decay.
-They also cover different , but complimentary, frequency ranges making them both sound "bigger" when played together.
-In layman's terms this amounts to making the bass drum sound fatter and last longer while making the bass guitar also sound fatter, but more importantly, sound like it is hitting harder.
+From an audio(aural) perspective the bass drum and the bass guitar complement each other in several ways, the bass drum has a very hard knee (sharp attack) and a rapid decay (quick fade) while the bass guitar has a softer knee than the bass drum, but a longer decay.
+They also cover different, but complementary, frequency ranges making them both sound “bigger” when played together.
+In layman’s terms, this amounts to making the bass drum sound fatter and last longer while making the bass guitar also sound fatter, but more importantly, sounds like it is hitting harder.

 Gettin' In Tune